Dimezis/RxBus/README.md

 # RxBus

-Example of simple Rx Event Bus implementation using Kotlin
+This is a simple Rx Event Bus implementation using Kotlin.
+Includes small Android example project.